CarlAmbroselli/serverless-helpers/README.md

   throw new Error("This failed.")
 }

-var protected = errorMailer(iWillFail, "This is a test", "receiver@carl-ambroselli.de", "example@carl-ambroselli.de")
+// Remember to update receiver and sender since @example.com will often get filtered to spam var protected = errorMailer(iWillFail, "This is a test", "receiver@example.com", "sender@example.com")

 protected("firstArg", "secondArg")
 ```